 From here, things are fairly straightforward if you've installed from USB or DVD in the past.
 The first thing you'll want to do is restart your computer with the USB drive or DVD inserted.

-When your manufacturer logo comes on the screen, tap F12 or F2 (this varies by manufacturer) to jump into the boot menu.
+When your manufacturer logo comes on the screen, press F12 or F2 (this varies by manufacturer) to jump into the boot menu.
 This is where you'll tell the computer to go ahead and boot from your install disk, rather than loading Windows as it normally does.

 When the boot menu pops up, simply select whether you'd like to boot from USB or DVD, then hit enter.
 From here, the Windows 10 installer should load up, and you'll be well on your way to that fresh install.